AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 {sample :width 500 :height 500}BCT\_Sunburst\_Labels\_03{sample}

-The position of labels can also be set separately for levels and leaves – by default it is circular for levels and radial for leaves.
-This sample demonstrates how to reverse the default state:
+The position of labels can also be set separately for levels and leaves – use the {api:anychart.charts.Sunburst#level}level(){api} and {api:anychart.charts.Sunburst#level}leaves(){api} methods.

+The default position is circular for levels and radial for leaves, and this sample demonstrates how to reverse it:

 ```
 // set the position of labels